ardanlabs/python-go/first-contact/README.md

 Right away we see some fishy data:

-- The minimal `total_amount` is negative
+* The minimal `total_amount` is negative
-- The maximal `trip_distance` is 910 miles
+* The maximal `trip_distance` is 910 miles
-- The are rides with 0 passengers
+* There are rides with 0 passengers

-Sometimes you'll need to run a calculation to find outliers
+Sometimes you'll need to run a calculation to find bad data.

 **Listing 11: Trip Duration**